SproutyLabs/SproutyDialogsDocs/docs/settings.md

 - `Use CSV files`: Enable the use of CSV files for translations.
 Otherwise, translations will be saved in the **dialogue data file**.

 - `CSV Translations Folder`: Path to the directory of the CSV translation files.
-This directory **must contain all the CSV files used for the dialogs** _(It is necessary to collect all translations in godot)._
+This directory **must contain all the CSV files used for the dialogs** _(It is necessary to collect the translations into godot)._

   :::warning[Important]